JMiah26/The-Garden-of-Whispers/README.md

 - Maya
 - Unreal Engine
 - Photoshop
-- Substance Painter

 ## What I Worked On

 For this project, I worked on:
-- game concept planning
+- Game concept planning
-- level ideas
+- Level ideas
-- puzzle ideas
+- Puzzle ideas
-- story and setting
+- Story and setting
-- environment design ideas
+- Environment design ideas
-- planning which software and tools would be used

 ## What I Learned